Murder of Miranda Fenner: Investigation

 Over 700 people were interviewed in relation to Fenner's murder, but no suspects had been named.
 Police could not find a motive nor suspect in the case, though it was noted that a small amount of cash had been taken from the video store's register; because of this, robbery could not be entirely ruled out as a motive.

 In 2000, a man who was killed in a police shootout in Glendive, Montana, had allegedly made statements prior to his death that he had been involved in Fenner's murder; however, Glendive police reported that the statements were rumors and were not confirmed.

 In 2012, Fenner's murder was given to the Billings Police Department's cold case unit.
 Fenner's mother, Sherry Fenner, would later advocate for an instatement of Marsy's Law in the state of Montana in 2015.

 Arrest

-In March 2017, the Yellowstone County Sheriff’s Office interviewed Zachary David O’Neill in connection with a case involving the rape, slashing, and attempted murder of a newspaper carrier in Billings which occurred in September 1998.
+In March 2017, the Yellowstone County Sheriff’s Office interviewed Zachary David O'Neill in connection with a case involving the rape, slashing, and attempted murder of a newspaper carrier in Billings which occurred in September 1998.
 During this questioning with law enforcement, O'Neill admitted to being responsible for the newspaper carrier's attack, and subsequently confessed to the murder of Fenner.
-O'Neill pled guilty to her murder on July 22, 2019.
+O'Neill pleaded guilty to her murder on July 22, 2019.
+In August 2019, he was sentenced to three concurrent life terms, with parole eligibility in 30 years.

 According to O'Neill, he murdered Fenner during an attempt to rob the video store.
 He later disposed of the murder weapon—a hunting knife—in Jordan, Montana, during a trip with his father.